 ML: Oh, I would say it’s more on the retail side, but I have a lot of investor experience.
 I was an investor, as well, so I’ve done quite a few purchase rehab deals myself.

 RealtyBizNews.com: With the housing crisis being a daily topic, what advice would you give those who are facing foreclosure?

-ML: The first thing I would tell them is to talk to their lenders, because their lender likely has special programs, which may be able to help them.
+ML: The first thing I would tell them is to talk to their lenders because their lender likely has special programs, which may be able to help them.
 Even though the government has the home affordable foreclosure alternatives program and the principal reduction program for mortgages, a lot of lenders have developed their own programs.
-The guidelines are a little different than the federal guidelines, so homeowners facing foreclosure will need to investigate what their options are with their lender.
+The guidelines are a little different than the federal guidelines, so homeowners facing foreclosure will need to investigate what their options are with their lenders.
 They should sit down with their own certified home finance counsel or if they want to keep the property to see if a modification is an option.